 This post may contain affiliate links.
 Please see disclaimer for details.

-Goal #1: Shorten her midday naps
+Goal #1: Shorten my daughter’s midday naps

-- Talk to her in her sleep
+- Talk to her during her naps

 - Touch her cheeks

-- Have her sleep in a room where there was a lot of light.
-Whether it was using a lamp or window, I wanted to my little one to differentiate the brightness between nighttime and daytime.
+- Have her sleep in a room where there was a lot of light, whether it was using a lamp or window, I wanted to my little one to differentiate the brightness between nighttime and daytime.

 So I came up with another goal.

 Goal #2: Have her sleep around 9 p.m – 10 p.m.